CUMTD/GtfsExtractor/README.md

 	</tbody>
 </table>

-Of course, your results will vary.
+Of course, your results will vary, but the changes in disk usage (and the corresponding changes in RAM usage) are clear.

 ## Usage